Savile Row tailoring: Chester Barrie

 Chester Barrie was established in 1935 by expatriate English tailor Simon Ackerman, who wanted a British brand and tailoring for his New York-based clothing business.
 Locating its factory in Crewe from 1939, close to the Port of Liverpool and its cloth supplier in Huddersfield, it introduced semi-bespoke and ready-to-wear tailoring to the row.
 Sold to Austin Reed in 1980, it went into receivership in 2002, which split the factory from the retail operation.
 Now owned by Prominent Europe, clients have included Cary Grant and Winston Churchill, while both Steve McQueen and Sean Connery wore Chester Barrie in their films.
 However, in 2020 Prominent Europe decided to close its branded business together with its store on the Row.
-The premises are now occupied by The Deck, founded by Daisy Knatchbull, a women's made-to-measure tailors that also offers true bespoke clothing.
+The premises are now occupied by Knatchbull, founded by Daisy Knatchbull, a women's made-to-measure tailors.